fasiha/memrise-driver/README.md

 - download geckodriver from
 https://github.com/mozilla/geckodriver/releases/ and put it in the newly-created `memrise-driver` directory.
 - create or edit `PRIVATE.js` to include fields.
-See [`PRIVATE_example.js`](PRIVATE_example.js) for required fields—this will include your Memrise username and password, the course URL to edit, and the location of mp3 audio on your computer
+See [`PRIVATE_example.js`](PRIVATE_example.js) for required fields—this will include your Memrise username and password, the course URL to edit, the locations of mp3 audio on your computer, and the column numbers from which your mp3s will be named (`keyColumnNumbers`; if multiple columns provided, they'll be separated by commas; the numbers start with 0; and these only consider textual columns, including attributes)
 - run
 ```
 $ node index.js